Cassie Lang: Powers and abilities

-Cassie Lang has the ability to increase and decrease her size.
+Cassandra Lang possesses the ability to increase and decrease her size.
 She can become roughly 40 ft tall and can shrink to the size of an ant.
 Her abilities seemed to be fueled by her emotions.
 She grows when she gets angry and shrinks when she feels guilty.
 Cassie seems to have become more powerful since first demonstrating her powers, as she has in recent issues surpassed her previous growth limit.
 At first she struggled to shrink to 6 inches and grow to 10–15 feet.
 She has been seen growing larger than the Skrull Yellowjacket, who could grow to at least 100 ft tall.
 It was established that she and Hank Pym share an upper limit of somewhere around 250 ft in height, and that, if she keeps her bigger dimensions for too long, Cassie will suffer from strains that will eventually force her to shrink back down.

 As Stinger, she has a helmet similar to that of Ant-Man, which allows her to communicate with and control "over five thousands species of ants and insects"; she also sports a suit with bio-synthetic wings that allow her to fly, and that can fire bio-electric blasts from the wrists.

 Reception

+Critical response

+James Hunt of Den of Geek stated, "Cassie’s parents weren’t killed forcing her to swear revenge.
+She didn’t grow up in fantastical circumstances.
+She doesn’t have a secret destiny to fulfil.
+In fact, it’s these unremarkable circumstances that make Cassie Lang an ideal choice of character to invest in, because she’s someone you can’t find anywhere else on screen: A normal child who wants to be a superhero because she’s seen how superheroes work.
+What kid wouldn’t relate to that?"
+Deirdre Kaye of Scary Mommy called Cassandra Lang a "role model" and a "truly heroic" female character.

-Deirdre Kaye of Scary Mommy called Cassandra Lang a "role model" and "truly heroic."
-Melody MacReady of CBR.com ranked Cassandra lang 2nd in their "10 Best Versions Of Ant-Man" list, while Raguvarman Raguparan ranked her 6th in their "10 Strongest Pym Particle Users In Marvel" list, and Liz Wyatt ranked her 8th in their "10 Young Avengers Ranked By How Good They Would Be As Leader Of The Avengers" list.
+Screen Rant ranked Cassandra Lang 9th in their "13 Best Avengers Members Who Joined in the 2000s" list.
+Comic Book Resources ranked Cassandra Lang 2nd in their "10 Best Versions Of Ant-Man" list, 6th in their "10 Strongest Pym Particle Users In Marvel" list, and 8th in their "10 Young Avengers Ranked By How Good They Would Be As Leader Of The Avengers" list.

+David Caballero of Collider said, "Cassie is a typical teenager who thinks she knows better.
+However, she is neither selfish nor unlikable; on the contrary, she is caring and supportive, doing everything she can to help her father, even if it means putting herself at risk.
+Cassie has all the makings of a great hero."
+Michele Kirichanskaya of The Mary Sue ranked Cassandra Lang 5th in their "8 Young, New Heroes the Marvel Cinematic Universe Should Focus on Next" list.

+In popular culture

+In 2008, Cassandra Lang was referenced in the song "Nrrrd Grrrl" by American rapper and actor MC Chris.